Utilon/MutaPipe_Repo/README.md

 ### Usage

 In order to run the scripts in the pipeline, a fasta file containing reference proteomes / canonical sequences for the organism in question (=Homo sapiens) will have to be downloaded from UNIPROT and stored in a folder called Uniprot_reference_seqs which should be in the same directory as the scripts.
 The filename should be UP000005640_9606.fasta for the script to work properly.
-The latest version of this fasta file can be accessed via the Uniprot ftp client: https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000005640/
+The latest version of this fasta file can be accessed via the [Uniprot ftp client](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000005640/)

 When installing MutaPipe (see Local Deployment below) this file will be included (version from December 2021).
 Do feel free to update with a newer version if one is available (we will also regularly update the reference proteome file on here, but this is currently not done automatically)